josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 </button>
 ```

+<SideNote>You don't have to use arrow functions; I just like to.
+You can also use semicolons if you prefer to; that's just not my style (in code).</SideNote>

-This tends to be a common example for frameworks (in fact, it's one of the first examples in [the official Svelte docs](https://svelte.dev/docs)), so you may have seen this same thing before.
-But for comparison, here's how you'd do the same thing in React:
+As mentioned, this tends to be a common example for frameworks (in fact, it's one of the first examples in [the official Svelte docs](https://svelte.dev/docs)), so you may have seen this same thing before.

+For comparison, here's how you'd do the same thing in React:

 ```jsx
 // Button.jsx